Graduate Programs

 Menu

-The criminal justice system is rapidly evolving and requires applicants that are well versed in the complexities surrounding law, policing, corrections, criminology, public safety, and other spheres of justice.
+The criminal justice system is rapidly evolving and requires applicants who are well-versed in the complexities surrounding law, policing, corrections, criminology, public safety, and other spheres of justice.
 The multifaceted criminal justice faculty at WOU has been educating the next generation of public service leaders for generations.
 Whether you’ve already completed a bachelor’s in criminal justice and want to advance your career, or you are looking for a career change, the MACJ at WOU is right for you.

 credits required